Wizard (Dungeons & Dragons): School specialization

 Some spells do not fall into these schools, and are called Universal spells.
 These spells are available to all wizards, and this "school" cannot be taken as a specialty school or given up for another specialty.

 Campaign settings

 Dark Sun

 Dark Sun world wizards include defilers, whose powers come at the expense of the ecosystem; preservers, who wield magic in concert with the environment; and illusionists, specialists in illusory effects who may be either defilers or preservers.
 Owing to the scarcity of natural resources, few wizards have access to books made of paper pages and hard covers; instead, they record their spells with string patterns and complex knots.

 Dragonlance

 Wizard specialization was introduced in the AD&D book Dragonlance Adventures (1987) where Krynn wizards were "divided into good (white), neutral (red), and evil (black) variants.
 Slightly different spheres of magic [were] available to these different classes" which was a preview into spell specialization for wizards that was later introduced in 2nd Edition.
 This supplement also introduced the idea of Krynn wizards being impacted by the phases of the moons.

+Exandria

+In Exandria, wizards can access dunamancy which "involves the manipulation of entropy, gravity, and time" where "dunamancers draw power from alternate timelines and unseen realities, subtly affect the flow of time, and even tighten or loosen the grip of gravity".
+While dunamancy acts as a source of magic, the spells fit within the pre-existing schools of magic.
+Dunamancy was originally created by Matthew Mercer for Critical Role, a Dungeons & Dragons web series, and then was added to the canon in the 5th edition sourcebook Explorer's Guide to Wildemount (2020).
+Explorer's Guide to Wildemount added two dunamancer subclasses for wizards (Chronurgy and Graviturgy) and dunamancy themed spells.